Scholarships

 The schools we work with

-So far 124 of our sponsored children have completed their full four years at secondary school and 64 of them are now at university or college, with 17 having already graduated.
+So far 238 of our sponsored children have completed their secondary school education with 76% going on to university or college.

 The children we help